 10. Travel in the off-season or the “shoulder season”

-Local holidays can drive up prices, so you may not want to travel during those.
+Local holidays can also drive up prices, so make sure you do your homework ahead of time.
 Trips to China cost more during Chinese New Year.
-Australia’s schools all have similar schedules, with two-week breaks at regular intervals, doubling costs during these periods.
+Australia’s schools have two-week breaks at regular intervals, doubling costs during these periods.

 Use Tools to Stay on Track